 Each option, activity and even good is multidimensional; in general, a particular choice alternative has both intrinsic and extrinsic need attributes or, in short, intrinsic and extrinsic attributes.
-But some goods and activities are more intrinsic by nature (e.g. time spent with friends)5, while others are more extrinsic by nature, like consumer articles that go beyond basic material needs (e.g. designer clothes).
+But some goods and activities are more intrinsic by nature.
+Examples might be time spent with friends10, voluntary work, playing a musical instrument, attending a concert, repairing a broken household tool, solving a problem at work, or providing professional services to a customer's satisfaction.
+There are other goods and activities that are more extrinsic in nature.
+These include, for example, consumer articles that serve a purpose beyond basic material needs (like designer clothes or consumer electronics) or involve a strong status component (like cars of different brands).
+Other examples are conspicuous job benefits (like laptops) or trips to places that one has to have visited.
 In this analysis, we neglect the satisfaction of physiological needs and concentrate on the gratification of needs through time and income that are available for discretionary use.

 Our main proposition is that, when making a decision, the extrinsic attributes are relatively more salient than the intrinsic attributes of different options.
 When it comes to decision-making, individuals therefore tend to undervalue the future utility of intrinsic attributes compared to extrinsic attributes.
-This distortion leads to a systematic discrepancy between predicted utility and experienced utility.
+This distortion leads to a systematic discrepancy between predicted utility and experienced utility.11 reflection of perceived control in more effective behavior and higher positive affects (Bandura 1977, Seligman 1992).

 III.
-(Asymmetric) Adaptation and Other Potential Sources for Mispredicting Utility
+Potential Sources for Mispredicting Utility